-Actually, there is no specific rule indicating the correct length of your stirrups.
+Stirrups – what to do about the length?
+Actually, there is no specific rule indicating the correct length.
 You can basically ride with any kind of length you wish and you probably have your own preferences.
-Normally in dressage it is most useful to have “long legs” and in show jumping “short legs”.
-However, in this article we give you some considerations to consider when it comes to the length of your stirrups.
+The normal perception is that in dressage it is most useful to have “long legs” and in show jumping “short legs”.
+However, since many people with short og long legs do perfectly well in both disciplines we give you some considerations to think about when it comes to the length of your stirrups.

 Not only your legs matter